-team of engineers is gathered on a long, empty country road in the Town of Harpersfield, NY.
+A TEAM OF ENGINEERS is gathered on a long, empty country road in the Town of Harpersfield, NY.
 All that's heard is the steady drum of rain on their umbrellas.

-They're looking over a new culvert - a large pipe - they constructed that runs under Odell Lake Road and transports Lake Brook from one side of the road to the other.
-The rain, which has been going on for days, is a nuisance, but it is welcomed by the team from the U.S. Army Corps of Engineers because it's proving that the culvert is successfully performing its job.
+They're looking over a new culvert-a large pipe-they constructed that runs under Odell Lake Road and transports Lake Brook from one side of the road to the other.

-If it were weeks earlier, the road would have been flooded because the previous culvert was damaged.
+The rain, which has been going on for days, is a nuisance, but it's welcomed by the team from the US Army Corps of Engineers because it's proving that the culvert is successfully performing its job.
+Weeks earlier, the road would have been flooded because the previous culvert was damaged.